crimx/create-react-typescript-sass-webextension/README.md

 # Usage

-In most cases you should find youself only dealing with things in `src`:
+You only need to deal with things within `src` in most of the cases:

 - This boilerplate comes with three common parts of a typical extension - `backgroud`, `content` and `popup`, which can be simpily deleted if you don't need them.
 Webpack entries are auto-generated.
 - If you need to add more pages or scripts, just add a directory in `src`.
 The directory name will be used as entry name.
 Inside the directory there should be a `index.(js|jsx|ts|tsx)` file and an `index.html` for template if you need to generate HTML file too.
 See [popup](https://github.com/crimx/create-react-typescript-sass-webextension/tree/master/src/popup) for example.